coder-backend/OCR-and-language-translation/OCR/README.md

 4.Passing the ROI image to tesseract and receive

-5.Model which is written as path inference_graph and label is not completed yet
+5.Model which is written as path inference_graph and label_map is not completed yet